 When used in this prospectus, the words "expects," "anticipates," "estimates," "plans," and similar expressions are intended to identify forward-looking statements.
-These are statements that relate to future periods and include statements under the captions "Risk Factors" and "The Company" as to the adequacy of capital resources, growth in operations, the ability to commercialize products developed under collaborations and alliances, the performance and utility of our products and services, and Year 2000-related actions.
+These are statements that relate to future periods and include statements as to the Company's expected net losses, expected cash flows, the adequacy of capital resources, growth in operations, the ability to commercialize products developed under collaborations and alliances, our ability to complete the sequence of full-length genes in areas of therapeutic interest and file patents on these potential drug targets, our ability to integrate companies and operations that we have acquired or will acquire, our ability to implement online delivery of our database and software products, the scheduling and timing of current and future litigation, our strategy with regard to protecting our proprietary technology, our ability to compete and respond to rapid technological change and the performance and utility of our products and services.
 Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those projected.
-These risks and uncertainties include, but are not limited to, the extent to which the pharmaceutical and biotechnology industries use genomic information in research and development, risks relating to the development of new database products and their use by our potential collaborators, and the risks set forth under "Risk Factors."
+These risks and uncertainties include, but are not limited to, those risks discussed below, as well as the extent to which the pharmaceuticals and biotechnology industries use genomic information in research and development, risks relating to development of new products and services and their use by our potential customers and collaborators, our ability to work with our collaborators to meet the goals of our collaborators and alliances, our ability to retain and obtain customers, the cost of accessing or acquiring technologies or intellectual property, the effectiveness of our sequencing efforts, the impact of alternative technological advances and competition, uncertainties associated with changes in patent laws and developments in and expenses related to litigation and interference proceedings; and the risks set forth below under "Risk Factors."